Charleston Veterinary Referral Center (CVRC)

 Board certified surgeons are also skilled in anesthesia and pain management.

-What diseases does the Surgery service treat?
+What diseases does the Surgery service manage?

 Lameness